 This Working Party is considering what With Profit Funds will look like in five years

 The Managing Uncertainty with Professionalism Working Party seeks to develop general and simple principles to support actuaries in managing and communicating uncertainty in all fields.
-This Working Party is the former 1 in 200 working party that was formed in 2012 and it was renamed Managing Uncertainty with Professionalism in 2014

 The Marine and Energy Pricing Working Party is writing a Marine and Energy Pricing specific paper to inform and educate the actuarial profession

 This Working Party will consider the management of Matching Adjustment portfolios as a measure approved by PRA under Solvency II, but whose subsequent management is not laid down in all areas.
 The sums involved are very material but aspects of the future management and fluctuation in the measure is unclear.

 The Measuring Uncertainty Qualitatively (MUQ) Working Party is developing reserve uncertainty thinking beyond percentiles and bootstrap style techniques